woestler/EndSql/readme.md

 ### Initialization
 To utilize this class, first import Autoload.php into your project, and require it.
-You may need to edit the user name and password of your database server.
+You may need to edit the username and password of your database server in local.php.
 And you need to enable the pdo extension for your php.

 ```php